dream-gcm/usermanual/source/AppendixA.md

     - The ratio of the gas constant to the specific heat capacity at constant pressure `AKAP` =$\kappa=R/Cp$ =  0.286,
     - The latent heat of condensation `RLHEAT`$=L = 2256476$ J/kg

 Special attention needs to be paid to the nondimensionalisation of time intervals, timescales and rates.
 Since time is nondimensionalised in terms of an angular frequency $\Omega$, this means that a non-dimensional day actually has a day length of 2$\pi$.
 So if a timescale is specified in days, for example the dissipation timescale in the free troposphere `TAUFT=20 days`, then it’s non-dimensional value will be 20 $\times 2\pi$.
 The associated dissipation rate `FTFR` is the reciprocal of this: `FRFT=1./(PI2*TAUFT)` .
 Note that timescales are generally specified as `TAUXX (days)` and the associated rates as `FRXX`.
 The same logic applies to the nondiensional length of the model timestep `DELT=PI2/TSPD (=2*PI/64)`.
-For details of the reporting of time in model output and data see section 7.
+For details of the reporting of time in model output and data see [Section A7](#a7-data-timing) of this appendix.

 ---
 ## A4.
 Vertical structure